 It helps to pick your heraldry with an eye to your costume (or vice versa).
 Arranging for your nobles and yeofolk to wear colours that match their device will create a dramatic impact on the field, and can be done relatively easily through the use of surcoats and cloaks.

-A short list of prominent noble houses in Dawn can be found here.
+A short list of prominent noble houses in Dawn can be found on the Dawn groups page.